elo0008/HMM-Baum-Welch-Implementation/README.md

    0 1 2 1 0 2 1 2

 2. Enter:
-   • Number of hidden states (e.g. 5)
+   • Number of hidden states
-   • Number of observation symbols (e.g. 3)
+   • Number of observation symbols
-   • Number of iterations (e.g. 100)
+   • Number of iterations

 3. Click **Train Model**